rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

 ### Enable hybrid buffer pool

-SQL Server 2019 introduces dynamic data language (DDL) to control hybrid buffer pool.
-The following example enables hybrid buffer pool for an instance of SQL
+SQL Server 2019 introduces dynamic data language (DDL) to control the hybrid buffer pool.
+The following example enables the hybrid buffer pool for an instance of SQL
 Server:

     ALTER SERVER CONFIGURATION SET MEMORY_OPTIMIZED HYBRID_BUFFER_POOL = ON;

-By default, hybrid buffer pool is set to disable at the instance scope.
+By default, the hybrid buffer pool is set to disable at the instance scope.

 **Note**: For the setting change to take effect, you must restart the SQL Server instance.
 The restart facilitates the allocation of enough hash pages to account for total PMEM capacity on the server.

-The following example enables hybrid buffer pool for a specific database.
+The following example enables the hybrid buffer pool for a specific database:

     ALTER DATABASE <databaseName> SET MEMORY_OPTIMIZED = ON;

-By default, hybrid buffer pool is set to enable at the database scope.
+By default, the hybrid buffer pool is set to enable at the database scope.

-### Disable hybrid buffer pool
+### Disable the hybrid buffer pool

-The following example disables hybrid buffer pool for an instance of SQL Server:
+The following example disables the hybrid buffer pool for an instance of SQL Server:

     ALTER SERVER CONFIGURATION SET MEMORY_OPTIMIZED HYBRID_BUFFER_POOL = OFF;

-By default, hybrid buffer pool is set to disable at the instance scope.
+By default, the hybrid buffer pool is set to disable at the instance scope.

 **Note**: For the setting changes to take effect, you must restart the SQL Server instance.
-The restart prevents the over allocation of hash pages because PMEM capacity on the server does not need to be accounted for.
+The restart prevents the over-allocation of hash pages because PMEM capacity on the server does not need to be accounted for.

-The following example disables hybrid buffer pool for a specific database.
+The following example disables the hybrid buffer pool for a specific database:

     ALTER DATABASE <databaseName> SET MEMORY_OPTIMIZED = OFF;

-By default, hybrid buffer pool is set to enable at the database scope.
+By default, the hybrid buffer pool is set to enable at the database scope.

-### View hybrid buffer pool configuration
+### View the hybrid buffer pool configuration

 The following example returns the current status of the hybrid buffer pool system configuration for an instance of SQL Server: